AravindhPandiyan/Parkinsons_FOG/docs/api/app/router/metrics_router.md

 :   `test_model` is an API route for testing the different model's.

     Params:
-        `test`: test is the data received from the user, containing request of specific model to be **tested**.
+        `test`: test is the data received from the user, containing request of a specific model to be **tested**.

     Returns:
-        The return values of the function is dependent on the state of API.
+        The return values of the function are dependent on the state of the API.